 The cannabis community’s exploration and growing knowledge of terpenes is very exciting.
 The more we learn about terpenes, the more we are able to harness the incredible power of plants for specific experiences.
 Terpenes from cannabis have the potential to help produce anticancer drugs, reverse the effects of some diseases, and prevent heart disease.

-The cannabis industry is not going to stop using indica vs sativa to discuss strains anytime soon.
+The cannabis industry is not going to stop using indica or sativa to discuss strains anytime soon.
 However, many brands are dealing with the issue through education.
 Some are including each strain’s dominant terpenes along with its traditional moniker on the package.

 Terpenes have cannabis entrepreneurs excited, and for good reason.
 Someday, a wide range of new cannabis products with custom terpene profiles could become available and demand very high retail prices.